watanaberyunosuke/dockernextcloudscript/README.md

 After install and expose your port, you can launch into the website for nextcloud: yourip:yourport.

 It is also desirable to install a SSL Connection after install.

+## Current Issues That Has Been Identified

+1. Docker service might have to restart due to downage of inactivate.
+2. Not suitable for Vultr 2.5 dollar/month machine due to its low space.

+If there are any issue or improvement please feel free to open up issue or send pull request.